mziodev/Pets/Pets/Notes.md

 ## Localization and i18n
 - We have to do localization and internationalization of the entire app on: English, Spanish, French, Portuguese, German, Chinese, Japanese, Indian... on this order.

-## Resizable image
-We need to implement a resizable function for pet images.
-Probably we need a new intermediate sheet view for selecting and resizing the photo.
-And it would be a good idea an alert message before deleting the existing image.

 ## Sharing data with other iCloud users